I completely failed the first time as a young Sport Psychology coach.

 Step #3- Focus on the now.

 Become a Millionaire is your goal; great.
 But, you only made $85k last year?

 Focus on the short-term objectives you have for your vision.

 These shorter-term goals are needed for momentum.
 When we ride a bike, we don’t need to pedal all the time, we just need momentum.
 These short-term goals need to be delved into deeper and set for us to be pleased not satisfied along our journey.

 Look at your vision every day.
 It’s how we build mental toughness!

 They have to be places where we can see them and reinforce our vision. and even posting motivational quotes alongside.

 Obstacles and adversity will emerge along your process of becoming who you want to become.
-Don’t worry about that SMART goals are stupid, instead make the commitment that nothing will keep you from it, no matter what it takes.
+Don’t worry that SMART goals are stupid, instead make the commitment that nothing will keep you from it, no matter what it takes.